 Sentimental Gifts for a Minimalist

-*Have access to a minimalist’s photos or videos over the years?
+- Have access to a minimalist’s photos or videos over the years?
 (You know, like a family member who knows where they keep all of their previous vacation photos, school pictures, etc.?)
-Then have those precious memories preserved forever by having VHS videos digitized, photos scanned, etc.
+Then have those precious memories preserved forever by having VHS videos digitized, photos scanned, etc. A great idea is to load them into a digital photo frame which plays videos and photos.
+This way, one frame can showcase years of memories that can constantly be updated without having to print photos (which we all know doesn’t happen as much as we’d like).

 Pin This Post to Come Back to Later!